paragtawde14/polypad/README.md

     // Override the default theme colours 'red', 'blue', 'green', ... themeColours?: Record<string, string>;

+    // Whether to prevent panning and zooming of the canvas using touch gestures. noPanAndZoom?: boolean;

     // Whether to bind keyboard events for undo/redo and cut/copy/paste.
 Default is false. bindKeyboardEvents?: boolean;